 - Increased frequency of cleaning and disinfecting high traffic areas throughout the terminal.

-- Treating high-traffic areas and surfaces of the terminal with an anti-microbial shield which kills 99% of germs and remains active to control and prevent the growth of microorganisms.
+- Treating high-traffic areas and surfaces of the terminal with an anti-microbial shield that kills 99% of germs and remains active to control and prevent the growth of microorganisms.
 Application commenced on March 17 and was completed on March 20.

 Government of Canada